RobertaDelrio/MiRo-training/README.md

 Download the [Miro Developer kit](http://labs.consequentialrobotics.com/miro/mdk/).

 Follow the instructions from Consequential Robotics [Miro: Prepare Workstation](https://consequential.bitbucket.io/Developer_Preparation_Prepare_workstation.html) to set up your workstation to work with miro.
 Strictly follow the instructions in the Install MDK section as the following steps will rely on this.
+For a more clear description of how to install it step-by-step follow [Emarolab Miro Repo](https://github.com/EmaroLab/MIRO.git)

 Not necessary to make static IP for your workstation (laptop) while setting up connection with MiRo.